StateVoicesNational/Spoke/.github/ISSUE_TEMPLATE/architecture-proposal.md

 *Which org is backing this plan?
 If there isn't one yet, do you have one in mind you're in contact with?*

 #### Developer allocated
 *Who is on deck to do this work?
-Is there anyone else in the team who should be mentioned here?*
+Is there anyone else in the team who should be mentioned here?
+Who is already planning to work on this, and is anyone else needed?
+Who is the point of contact?*

 #### Planned timeline
 *What do you anticipate the feature timeline being?*